doxart/MyVPN-RW/README.md

    - To get started, upload [this file](https://github.com/doxart/MyVPN-RW/blob/main/remote_config_myvpn.json) to Remote Config.

 8. **Optional**:
-   - The app have Revenuecat, IronSource e.g you can find the [this Config.java file](https://github.com/doxart/MyVPN-RW/blob/main/app/src/main/java/com/doxart/myvpn/Util/Config.java) and change the id's.
+   - The app have Revenuecat, IronSource e.g you can find the [Config.java](https://github.com/doxart/MyVPN-RW/blob/main/app/src/main/java/com/doxart/myvpn/Util/Config.java) file and change the id's and if you want change the default setup.

 11. **You're All Set!**:
    - With Firebase integration, you can easily manage server configurations and other data for the VPN app.